Sonia Greene: Life and work

 Some of Greene's biographical details are unclear – she was born as either Sonia Haft Shafirkin or as Sonia Shaferkin Haft, in either Ichnia, Ukraine, Russian Empire or Konotop, Chernigov Province, to Simyon and Racille (Haft) Shafirkin.
-It is known that she came from a Jewish family.
+She came from a Jewish family.
 Her father apparently died when she was a child in 1888, and her mother emigrated to the United States, leaving Sonia and her brother in Liverpool at the Baron Maurice de Hirsch School.
 Sonia joined her mother in the United States in 1892, after her mother remarried to a shopkeeper named Samuel Morris.